itsmehere/CS50AI/Week0/tictactoe/README.md

 # TicTacToe

-A basic artificial intelligence approach using the minimax algorithm.
+A basic artificial intelligence approach to tictactoe using the minimax algorithm.

 ## Installation